shenwei356/kmcp/docs/usage.md

   1. Sequences can be splitted into fragments by a fragment size (-s/--split-size) or number of fragments (-n/--split-number) with overlap (-l/--split-overlap).
+     In this mode, the sequences of each genome should be saved in an individual file.
   2. When splitting by number of fragments, all sequences (except for these mathching any regular expression given by -B/--seq-name-filter) in a sequence file are concatenated with k-1 'N's before splitting.